darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 define a second shortcut against the same widget.
 If you attempt to reallocate an existing shortcut to a new action, you will be notified of the conflict and prompted to replace the existing shortcut.

-**To change the default speed of a slider:** scroll with your mouse wheel while in visual mapping mode (without pressing any other buttons/keys) when hovering over the slider -- scroll up to increase and down to decrease.
+**To change the default speed of a slider:**
+Scroll with your mouse wheel while in visual mapping mode (without pressing any other buttons/keys) when hovering over the slider -- scroll up to increase and down to decrease.
 When you leave mapping mode, normal mouse scrolls over that slider will change its value with the adjusted speed.

 ## shortcut mapping screen